mari-sosa/Mountainsort_for_snippets/mountainsort_for_snippets.md

 # Running Mountainsort on spike snippets

 This is applicable if you have saved the filtered waveforms of your spikes (aka “snippets” aka “clips”), rather than continuously recorded broadband data.
+Note that these instructions are written for **Mountainsort2**.

 ## Convert waveforms and event times to mda format